One-Way Reversible and Quantum Finite Automata with Advice: Background, Motivation, and Challenge

-To analyze the behaviors of advised 1qfa's as well as advised 1rfa's, we face numerous challenges.
-Our first task is to lay out a necessary ground work in order to (1) capture the fundamental features of those automata when advice is given to boost their language-recognition power and (2) develop methodology necessary to lead to collapses and separations of advised language families.
-In particular, the aforementioned difficulties surrounding the advice for 1qfa's motivate us to seek different kinds of proof techniques.
+To overcome foreseen difficulties in out study, our first task must be to lay out a necessary ground work in order to (1) capture fundamental features of those automata when advice is given to boost their language-recognition power and (2) develop methodology necessary to lead to collapses and separations of advised language families.
+It is the difficulties surrounding the advice for 1qfa's that motivate us to seek different kinds of proof techniques.

-In Sections \ref{sec:QFA-theorem} and \ref{sec:reversible-advice}, we will prove two main theorems.
-As the first main theorem (Theorem \ref{oneqfa-character}), with an elaborate argument, we will show a machine-independent, algebraic sufficient condition for languages to be recognized by bounded-error 1qfa's that take appropriate deterministic advice.
-For 1rfa's augmented with deterministic advice, we will give a machine-independent, algebraic necessary and sufficient condition as the second theorem (Theorem \ref{onerfa-characterization}).
-These two conditions exhibit certain behavioral characteristics of 1rfa's and 1qfa's when appropriate advice is provided.
+In Sections \ref{sec:QFA-theorem} and \ref{sec:N-S-condition-1RFA}, we will prove two main theorems.
+In the first main theorem (Theorem \ref{oneqfa-character}), with an elaborate argument using a new metric vector space called $\YY_{\HH}$, we will show a machine-independent, algebraic necessary condition for languages to be recognized by bounded-error 1qfa's that take appropriate deterministic advice.
+In the second theorem (Theorem \ref{onerfa-characterization}) for 1rfa's augmented with deterministic advice, we will give a completely machine-independent, algebraic necessary and sufficient condition.
+These two conditions exhibit certain behavioral characteristics of 1rfa's and 1qfa's when appropriate advice is prepared.
 Our proof techniques for 1qfa's, for instance, are quite different from the previous work \cite{AF98,ANTV02,BP02,KW97,MC00}.
-Applying these theorems further, we can prove several class separations among advised language families.
+Applying those theorems further, we can prove several class separations among advised language families.
 These separations indicate, to some extent, inherent strengths and weaknesses of reversible and quantum computations even in the presence of advice.